The three main symptoms of coronavirus are:

-If you or someone you live with is showing symptoms of the coronavirus, you and the rest of your household should go into
+If you or someone you live with is showing at least 1 of the above three main symptoms of the coronavirus, you and the rest of your household should go into

 - muscle ache